Foxglove Flower Meaning: Fairies, Immortality, Medicine & Poison

 Lavender, purple and violet flowers carry the meanings of transformation, transmutation and a balance between power and love.
 Additional meanings include charisma, charm, magical abilities and tolerance.
 Purple and violet colors soothe the mind and nerves.
 Some color psychologists say purple helps to relieve tension and dissipate anger and violence.

-Foxglove thrives in soil that is rich in iron and coal.
+Foxglove flowers thrive in soil that is rich in iron and coal.
 New coal fields can sometimes be located by finding masses of foxgloves growing together.
-Foxgloves thrive in temperate zones and like shade, part shade and sun.
+Foxgloves grow well in temperate zones.
+They like shade, part shade and sun.

 Foxglove plants often reseed themselves.
 This is connected to the foxglove flower meaning of immortality.
 They like moist soil, but also need adequate drainage.
 Foxgloves grow quickly and are rarely susceptible to insects.
 Foxglove blossoms will be bigger if they are fertilized.
 Foxgloves bloom in a pyramid shape with the lowest blossoms opening first and the buds remaining closed at the top.